mayuresh-savargaonkar/starter-hugo-academic/content/home/experience.md

         * Safety of Autonomous Vehicles (AVs) -  SOTIF & ISO 21448.
         * Virtual verification and validation of AVs.
-        * Exploration of Vehicl-to-Infrastructure (V2I) and Vehicle-to-Vehicle (V2V) technologies for safer trajectory predictions using GAN-based models.
+        * Exploration of Vehicle-to-Infrastructure (V2I) and Vehicle-to-Vehicle (V2V) technologies for safer trajectory predictions using GAN-based models.
 More info [here.](https://vtrackit.irda.club)
         * Customized DL solutions for SOC/SOH/RUL estimation in Lithium-ion batteries.
 More info [here.](/publication/nngp)
         * Development of explainable AI and Bayesian methods for warranty analytics.
 More info [here.](/publication/cgmm)